dedalus94/Covid-19/README.md

 This notebook is meant to be an exercise for practicing with data analysis, Machine Learning, data visualisation and more aspects of Data Science / Machine Learning.

-#### Any conclusions from this work have no **scientific value**.
-Other models better predict/analyse the spread of infectious diseases, such as the SIR model: https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology

 The **data regarding the first period of the pandemic are highly unreliable** due to fewer tests and less awareness of governments/public around Covid-19.